'We're Embarrassed': Twitter Says High-Profile Hack Hit 130 Users

 Even major companies such as Uber and Apple were co-opted into the scam.

-Within hours, Twitter had removed the posts and even temporarily blocked verified accounts from tweeting or resetting their passwords.
+Within hours, Twitter had removed the posts and even temporarily blocked verified accounts from tweeting or having their passwords reset.

 Bill Gates, Elon Musk, Jeff Bezos, Kanye West, Uber, Apple and other high profile accounts were hacked by Bitcoin scammers. pic.twitter.com/9WAtTjFJMj— Pop Crave (@PopCrave) July 15, 2020